Environment and Community

 Please click here to inform us of your notifiable activity (events using fireworks / lighting / sky lanterns, construction sites wishing to use lifting equipment, mobile or tower cranes).

 NOTE: Do not proceed with your operation of a Crane or tall obstruction equipment until permission has been granted.

-To request permission to fly inside the FRZ, please fill out the request form here.
+To request permission to fly inside the FRZ/RPZ/ATZ, please send the following details to firstname.lastname@example.org at least 7 days in advance.

 Airport Consultative Committee

 The Airport Consultative Committee meets bi-annually* and is made up of representatives from the Airport Authority, aerodrome users, local parish councils, local authorities and associated businesses and interested parties.
 It allows for the exchange of information and ideas and for concerns to be raised.